Hoffmann-Lab/muvac/README.md

 # MUVAC
 ---

 MUVAC implements multiple variant calling options from Exome-Seq/WG-Seq or RNA-Seq data.
-It offers free GATK best-prectices in an optimized, parallelized fashion.
+It offers free GATK best-practices in an optimized, parallelized fashion.

 MUVAC leverages on bashbone, which is a bash library for workflow and pipeline design within but not restricted to the scope of Next Generation Sequencing (NGS) data analyses.
 MUVAC makes use of bashbones best-practice parameterized and run-time tweaked software wrappers and compiles them into a multi-threaded pipeline for analyses of model AND non-model organisms.